ramosrenzo/COVID-LLM/README.md

 python -m pip install -r requirements.txt
 ```

-Please ensure that the `triton` package is not installed in your environment:
+Please ensure that the `triton` package is not installed in your environment, as it may cause errors when running DNABERT-2:

 ```python
 pip uninstall triton